Latife Bekir: Career

-Latife Hanim worked as a French teacher at Konya Girls Teacher School for two years.
+Latife Hanım worked as a French teacher at Konya Girls Teacher School for two years.
 Afterward, she taught Turkish in French and Greek schools, including the Collége Sainte-Jeanne D'Are French Secondary School for ten years.

-Latife Hanim became interested in women's rights and social issues since her youth.
-When she was only 17 years old she became a secretary in the Osmanlı Müdafaa-i Hukuk-ı Nisvan Cemiyeti, which was founded by her mother Nesime Hanim with the help of Committee of Union and Progress.
+Latife Hanım became interested in women's rights and social issues since her youth.
+When she was only 17 years old she became a secretary in the Osmanlı Müdafaa-i Hukuk-ı Nisvan Cemiyeti, which was founded by her mother Nesime Hanım with the help of Committee of Union and Progress.

-In 1924 she was a co-founder of the Türk Kadinlar Birligi.
-She succeeded Nezihe Muhiddin as the President of the Türk Kadinlar Birligi in 1927, and served until 1935.
+In 1924 she was a co-founder of the Türk Kadınlar Birliği.
+She succeeded Nezihe Muhiddin as the President of the Türk Kadınlar Birliği in 1927, and served until 1935.

-As women's rights activist, Latife Bekir was a supporter of the secular reforms of Kemal Ataturk, such as the family law reform, the women's suffrage reform and the unveiling of women.
+As women's rights activist, Latife Bekir was a supporter of the secular reforms of Kemal Atatürk, such as the family law reform, the women's suffrage reform and the unveiling of women.

-As the President of the Türk Kadinlar Birligi she hosted the 12th Conference of the International Woman Suffrage Alliance in Istanbul in 1935, during which she held a speech in French.
+As the President of the Türk Kadınlar Birliği she hosted the 12th Conference of the International Woman Suffrage Alliance in Istanbul in 1935, during which she held a speech in French.
 She was subsequently appointed Vice President of the International Woman Suffrage Alliance Conference in Amsterdam.
 After the introduction of women's suffrage in Turkey, she dissolved the women's organization since she considered the goal of the women's movement to be complete with the secular reforms in women's rights by Kemal.

 In addition to her activities on women's rights, she pioneered the establishment of many aid societies for the poor, children, disadvantaged groups and the disabled people.

 She was the first woman to be elected to a city council in Turkey.
 She was also an MP for İzmir in 1946-1950.

 Private life and death

-Latife Bekir married the deputy director of the Post and Telegraph Department Bekir Vefa Bey (Çeyrekbaşı) in Izmir and they had three sons.
+Latife Bekir married the deputy director of the Post and Telegraph Department Bekir Vefa Bey (Çeyrekbaşı) in İzmir and they had three sons.
 After the Surname Law was adopted in The Turkish Grand National Assembly in 1934, Mustafa Kemal Atatürk gave her the surname "Işıkdoğdu", saying that "She was born like light on Turkish women".

-Latife Hanim preferred to use her husband's surname "Çeyrekbaşı" due to her husband's political resentment and Article 4 of the Surname Law, which states that "the surname can be determined by men who are the head of the family."
+Latife Hanım preferred to use her husband's surname "Çeyrekbaşı" due to her husband's political resentment and Article 4 of the Surname Law, which states that "the surname can be determined by men who are the head of the family."
 She died at the age of 51 due to cancer on September 23, 1952.